Open navigation

 Can I create a Team within Microsoft Teams?

 Unfortunately, only active LSUS Faculty and Staff can request the creation of a new Team.
 Collaboration amongst students can be done through group chat and meetings within Microsoft Teams.
+Academic classes will continue to be hosted on our Moodle Learning Management System.

 Where can I go for more Microsoft Teams Training and Help?